Precision Clinical Decision Support for Basal-Bolus Subcutaneous Insulin

-A Personalized Insulin Therapy Regime to Manage Blood Glucose with Less Variability
+A Personalized Insulin Therapy Regimen to Manage Blood Glucose with Less Variability

-EndoTool SubQ uses proprietary technology that models, predicts, and adapts to each patient’s unique physiology and individual response to insulin.
-EndoTool provides insulin dose recommendations for any patient type, including pediatrics (patients as young as 2 years of age weighing at least 12 kg).
+EndoTool SubQ uses proprietary technology that models, predicts and adapts to each patient’s unique physiology and individual response to insulin.
+EndoTool SubQ provides insulin dose recommendations for adult and pediatric patients (as young as two years of age weighing at least 12 kg).
 The initial dose recommendation is based on 12 patient-specific factors, including diabetes diagnosis, kidney function, nutrition plan and presence of steroids.

 Straightforward Start for Every Patient Situation

 Initiating subcutaneous insulin therapy is straightforward and seamless with EndoTool SubQ.
-EndoTool SubQ works closely with EndoTool IV to transition the patient and determine the correct total daily dose and distribution.
-EndoTool SubQ can also determine the appropriate model from a different IV protocol, different SubQ protocol, or can calculate based on the patient information, protocol and expected carbohydrate intake.
+The software can determine the appropriate model from an IV protocol, a different SubQ protocol, or can calculate based on the patient information, protocol and expected carbohydrate intake.

-EndoTool SubQ dose recommendations are specific to each patient’s carbohydrate intake and their blood glucose response.
-The Medical Director may determine the method used to count carbohydrates for patients eating meals, including number of grams, percentage of meal, or carbohydrate servings.
-Alternatively, for patients receiving tube feeding, total parenteral nutrition, and/or IV dextrose, the software calculates and tracks the carbohydrate intake.
+EndoTool SubQ dose recommendations are specific to each patient’s carbohydrate intake and blood glucose response.
+The Medical Director of each unit may determine the method used to count carbohydrates for patients eating meals, including number of grams, percentage of meal, or carbohydrate servings.
+Alternatively, for patients receiving tube feeding, total parenteral nutrition and/or IV dextrose, the software calculates and tracks the carbohydrate intake.

 Limited Dosing Modes

-For patients who have been assessed and require limited dosing to meet their needs, limited dosing modes, either correction only or bolus and correction only, are available if enabled by the Medical Director.
+For patients who have been assessed and require a limited insulin dosing regimen to meet their needs, modes for bolus plus correction and correction only are available, if enabled by the Medical Director.